bigpapo/oworks/README.md

 Current workings can be found in 'testing'

 you will need to install processing to work with this.
-Its a simple tic tac toe game.
+Its a simple connect 4 game.

 The computer vision stuff is simply reactivision running in the background.
 On windows it is an exe file and it works on Islas mac too.